d0tTino/Culture/docs/coding_standards.md

 3. Perform static type checking using Mypy

 It's recommended to run this script before committing changes.
+The format steps modify files in-place, so run the script prior to creating your commit to avoid unexpected diffs.

 #### Individual Tool Usage